omerhakim/Twitter_Classification/README.md

 <img src = "./images/image4.png">

-After exluding the list of stop words created for the project, the total number of words was 3,744,823.
-The total vocabulry of the entire corpus was still relatively large: 181,194 words.
+After excluding the list of stop words created for the project, the total number of words was 3,744,823.
+The total vocabulary of the entire corpus was still relatively large: 181,194 words.

 <img src = "./images/image5.png">